KrauseFx/howisFelix.today/index.md

   <tr><td>Weather API</td><td><span class="highlighted" id="h-weather">15,442</span></td><td>Temperature, rain, sunlight, wind</td></tr>
   <tr><td>Apple Health</td><td><span class="highlighted" id="h-health">3,048</span></td><td>Steps data</td></tr>
 </table>

+To achieve that goal, I wanted a project that:

+- Uses a single database, owned and hosted by me, with all the data I've collected over the years
+- Easily add and remove questions on the fly, as I learn what's beneficial to track
+- Full control of how the data is visualized
+- Works well for frequent fliers with mixed time zones

 I selected <span class="highlighted">42</span> graphs to show publicly on this page.
 For privacy reasons, and to prevent any accidental data leaks, the graphs below are snapshots taken on a given day.